 Kettering Piano Quartet, is now living in Hobart, and is in demand as a

 soloist, accompanist and vocal coach.

-Luke is currently studying piano privately under pianist Jennifer Marten-Smith, and undertaking a Bachelor of Music with the University of Tasmania at the Hedberg under pianist and lecturer in piano, Shan Deng.
+Luke is currently teaching piano in Howden, and is in his final year of a Bachelor of Classical Performance with the University of Tasmania at the Hedberg.

 Artist and Teacher Mahdi Chandler lives in Gordon, Tasmania, working from her studio located on the property.
 Mahdi uses mixed media techniques to

 make 2D and 3D artwork that directly relates to the D’Entrecasteaux environment and the surrounding land, sea and skyscapes.
 During the covid closures and interstate teaching postponements, Mahdi has taken the opportunity to undertake some professional development,

 participating in a range of workshops outside her usual fields of interest,